wultra/mtoken-sdk-ios/README.md

 After you retrieve the pending operations, you can render them in the UI, for example, as a list of items with a detail of operation shown after a tap.

-*Note: Language of the UI data inside the operations depends on the cofiguration of the `WMTOperation.acceptLanguage`.*
+*Note: Language of the UI data inside the operation depends on the cofiguration of the `WMTOperation.acceptLanguage`.*

 #### Start Periodic Polling